-Before works commence, it is essential that the applicant and the contractor agree the following: - the scope and cost of the works to be carried out (this may be the eligible grant works as approved by the council, but it may also include items that are not considered eligible for grant assistance).
-This should also include VAT where applicable and proof of public liability insurance, - the time it will take to complete the contract, - all the relevant practical arrangements for working on site: for example, the hours of work, what services can be used by the contractor, the provision of dustsheets to protect furniture and possessions and other preliminaries, - how the work is to be paid for, for example by instalments or on completion. - 9.3 The applicant and contractor will be expected to resolve any contractual disputes.
-Any disputes which involve breach of contract by either party are civil law and may require specialist advice from a solicitor or a Citizens Advice Bureau. - 9.4 Conditions for repayment of financial assistance - Repayment conditions, in the form of a charge on HM Land Charges are attached to a discretionary Home Assistance Grant, Disabled Facilities Grant - Top-up, Disabled Facilities Grant - Relocation and a Disabled Facilities Grant - Financial Assistance. - Where a repayment condition is applied, it is registered as a charge until it has been repaid. - For mandatory disabled facilities grants, where the applicant has a qualifying owner's interest, the grant will be registered as a local land charge for a period of ten years from the certified date.
-Repayment conditions (registered as a local land charge) apply where the grant exceeds £5,000, subject to a maximum of £10,000, where the applicant disposes of the premises in respect of which the grant was given within 10 years of the certified date.
+Before works commence, it is essential that the applicant and the contractor agree the following: - The scope and cost of the works to be carried out (this may be the eligible grant works as approved by the council, but it may also include items that are not considered eligible for grant assistance).
+This should also include VAT where applicable and proof of public liability insurance; - The time it will take to complete the contract; - All the relevant practical arrangements for working on site: for example, the hours of work, what services can be used by the contractor, the provision of dustsheets to protect furniture and possessions and other preliminaries; and - How the work is to be paid for, for example by instalments or on completion. - 9.3 The applicant and contractor will be expected to resolve any contractual disputes.
+Any disputes which involve breach of contract by either party are civil law and may require specialist advice from a solicitor or a Citizens Advice Bureau. - 9.4 Conditions for repayment of financial assistance - Repayment conditions, in the form of a Charge on HM Land Charges are attached to a Discretionary Home Assistance Grant, Disabled Facilities Grant - Top-up, Disabled Facilities Grant - Relocation and a Disabled Facilities Grant - Financial Assistance. - Where a repayment condition is applied, it is registered as a Charge until it has been repaid. - For Mandatory Disabled Facilities Grants, where the applicant has a qualifying owner's interest, the grant will be registered as a local land charge for a period of ten years from the certified date.
+Repayment conditions (registered as a local land charge) apply where the grant exceeds £5000, subject to a maximum of £10,000, where the applicant disposes of the premises in respect of which the grant was given within 10 years of the certified date. - The date of completion of the qualifying works, to the satisfaction of the council, is the certified date. - If an application is approved but it subsequently appears to the council that the applicant (or applicants) was not, at the time of the application's approval, entitled to assistance, no payment will be made.
+The council may demand that any payments already made are repaid with interest.

-- The date of completion of the qualifying works, to the satisfaction of the council, is the certified date. - If an application is approved but it subsequently appears to the council that the applicant (or applicants) was not, at the time of the application's approval, entitled to assistance, no payment will be made.
-The council may demand that any payments already made are repaid with interest. - Applicants will be wholly liable for meeting any costs incurred under the contract and/or will be required to repay the money upon any breach of the conditions. - The council will demand the repayment of grant from the applicant in whole where an interim payment has been made but the relevant works have not been completed. - 9.5 Applications that do not comply with the policy - Where an application falls outside the specific policy, but in the opinion of the authorised officer there would be a benefit to the West Suffolk Council's strategic aims in considering the scheme, then the authorised officer may approve the application.
+- Applicants will be wholly liable for meeting any costs incurred under the contract and/or will be required to repay the money upon any breach of the conditions; and - The council will demand the repayment of grant from the applicant in whole where an interim payment has been made but the relevant works have not been completed.

+9.5 Applications that do not comply with the policy

+Where an application falls outside the specific policy, but in the opinion of the authorised officer there would be a benefit to the West Suffolk councils' strategic aims in considering the scheme, then the authorised officer may approve the application.